-Video Game Makers Want to Get Players Off the Couch
+Video-game makers want to get players off the couch

 “If you are squatting, the system will measure movement up and down, but it won’t track posture,” she said.

-“What makes Nintendo unique is their willingness to push boundaries, and when Nintendo is really weird, they are at their best,” he said. “‘Ring Fit Adventure’ could be the biggest thing or not.
+“What makes Nintendo unique is their willingness to push boundaries, and when Nintendo is really weird, they are at their best,” he said.
+“Ring Fit Adventure could be the biggest thing or not.
 It’s still hard to predict.”